ibachni/backtester_v2/.github/chatmodes/planner.chatmode.md

    - 3–6 testable bullets.
 Include determinism and any latency budgets (e.g., p95 ≤ 500 ms).

 5. **Tests first**
   - Name tests and their files.
 Provide GIVEN/WHEN/THEN for each.
+  - Prefer unit tests for bootstrap/minimal slices; consolidate integration when the flow is trivial.
+  - Include a determinism check when applicable (e.g., identical outputs ignoring timestamp/id).
   - Add fixtures needed (paths or minimal samples).

 6. **Observability**
    - Name logs/metrics to add (e.g., `bars_lag`, `order_rtt`, `risk_block_rate`).